Top ISIS commander killed in Mosul, Iraqi sources say

 The UN report tallies with what witnesses have told CNN.

 Iraqi military intelligence sources told CNN that ISIS executed seven men, whom they had accused of spying for the Iraqi military, in the western part of the city.
-The men, who were dressed in orange jumpsuits, were the latest victims of an ongoing campaign of terror by the militant group in Mosul.
+The men, who were dressed in orange jumpsuits, were the latest victims of an ongoing terror campaign by the militant group in Mosul.

 Jihadists have been killing suspected Iraqi security forces collaborators since Monday, witnesses said.
 All the victims have been male, the witnesses said, and have been shot in the head.